Thunder Bay (film): Plot

-Gambi and Steve use the boat to show potential investor Kermit MacDonough (Jay C. Flippen) the location in which they plan to drill for offshore oil.
+Gambi and Steve use the boat to show potential investor Kermit MacDonough the location in which they plan to drill for offshore oil.
 Claiming that he has designed a drilling platform that can withstand any storm, Steve estimates that by investing one million dollars now they will soon tap an oil reserve worth two billion.
 His enthusiasm is so infectious that MacDonough agrees to fund the project, against the advice of his secretary, Rawlins.
 However, MacDonough warns Steve that he must discover oil within three months, or his company, due to huge investments made in an offshore oil lease, will put them both out of work.